Rational-Link/Chainlink-Public-Jobs-Specs/ETH-Sepolia-Testnet/Get String/README.md

 1. Open [Remix IDE](https://remix.ethereum.org/).
 2. Log in to MetaMask and confirm you are connected to the **Ethereum Sepolia Test Network**.
-3. Copy and paste the full contents of `Get > String.sol` from this repository into Remix.
+3. Copy and paste the full contents of `Get String.sol` from this repository into Remix.
-4. Update the input parameters on **lines 36–37** to match your specific use case.
+4. Update the input parameters to match your specific use case.
 5. Compile and deploy the smart contract.
 6. Fund your newly deployed contract with the minimum amount of **ERC677 LINK** required for the number of requests you plan to make.
 7. In the contract’s Read/Write panel, click the **`requestAddress`** button.
 8. Approve the gas fee in MetaMask to send the request to the oracle.
-9. Wait approximately **1–2 minutes (1–2 blocks)** for the oracle to return the requested data.
+9. Wait for the oracle to return the requested data.
 10. Once complete, click the **`AddressVariable`** button to view the returned value.

 ## Contact :email:
-If you can't find an answer to your question, welcome to reach out to [email](chris@rational-link.com) or to check out our [website](https://www.rational-link.com).
+If you can't find an answer to your question, welcome to reach out to chris@rational-link.com or to check out our [website](https://www.rational-link.com).